ElisabethKugler/GliaMorph/README.md

-# GliaMorph
+# GliaMorph Introduction
-GliaMorph Toolkit to process and analyse Muller glia morphology

-Implemented as Fiji Macros
+GliaMorph Toolkit to process and analyse Müller glia morphology (implemented as Fiji Macros to allow modular application).

-Publication: XXX
+BioRxiv manuscript - GliaMorph biological application: XXX

-Step-by-step protocol: XXX
+BioRxiv manuscript - step-by-step protocol: XXX <br/>
+Example Data: **Data Link**:  **DATA DOI**:

+Minimum Example Data 29112021: **Data Link**: https://zenodo.org/record/5735442#.YaUPG9DP02w **DATA DOI**: 10.5281/zenodo.5735442

+**Code Author**: Elisabeth Kugler <br/>
-Author: Elisabeth Kugler 2021
+**Project Leads**: Elisabeth Kugler and Ryan MacDonald <br/>

-Contact: kugler.elisabeth[at]gmail.com
+**Project Contributors**: Eva-Maria Breitenbach (tester), Alicia Carrington (data and tester), Isabel Bravo (data and tester), Alessandro Felder (code advice), and Robert Haase (code advice). <br/>
+**Contact**: kugler.elisabeth[at]gmail.com<br/>

-BSD 3-Clause License
+BSD 3-Clause License <br/>

-Copyright (c) [2021], [Elisabeth C. Kugler, University College London, United Kingdom] All rights reserved.
+Copyright (c) [2021], [Elisabeth C. Kugler, University College London, United Kingdom] <br/>
+All rights reserved.

-## Contributions and feedback
+## Contributions and Feedback
 This GitHub repository will be maintained until at least 2023 by Elisabeth Kugler.
-However, as it is meant to be used and useful, the code and tools are meant to change and be adaptable.
+However, as #GliaMorph tools are meant to be used and useful, the code and tools are meant to change and be adaptable.
 Please help us make the most out of #GliaMorph:

 - Raise issues in Github (as described by Robert Haase: https://focalplane.biologists.com/2021/09/04/collaborative-bio-image-analysis-script-editing-with-git/).
 - Contribute to the discussion (https://github.com/ElisabethKugler/GliaMorph/discussions).
-- As always, use the image.sc forum for discussions / questions / how-to's (https://forum.image.sc/)
+- Use the image.sc forum for discussions / questions / how-to's (https://forum.image.sc/)
 - Please use the hashtag #GliaMorph (especially on social media), so we can communicate effectively around the tool.
 - For specific questions, please contact kugler.elisabeth[at]gmail.com.